Andersson’s @ Ongava

 Overview

-The main lodge at Andersson’s Camp was originally an old settler farmhouse which has been quirkily redesigned to offer a stylish yet affordable eco-lodge.
-A large wraparound deck offers extensive sitting and dining areas and the original farm dam has been cleverly converted into a small swimming pool.
-The deck overlooks a productive waterhole which is a magnet for a variety of big game including black rhino, lion and giraffe in the dry season.
+Originally an old settler farmhouse, the main lodge at Andersson’s Camp has been quirkily redesigned to offer an ultra-stylish eco-lodge.
+A large wraparound deck offers extensive sitting and dining areas.
+The sunken deck overlooks a productive waterhole that attracts variety of big game including black rhino, lion and giraffe in the dry season.
+In the summer months' sporadic rainfall produces a profusion of new life - with pronking baby springbok and comical young wildebeest.

-A wonderful new addition is the underground hide right by the waterhole that offers great photographic opportunities at ground level as the wildlife comes to drink.
+A wonderful addition is the underground hide right by the waterhole that offers great photographic opportunities at ground level as the wildlife comes to drink.

-Accommodation at Andersson's Camp at Ongava
+Accommodation at Andersson's Camp @ Ongava

-Andersson’s at Ongava on the map
+Andersson’s @ Ongava on the map

 Rooms